Configuring Service Bus

 Important

 We have had many support incidents with reports of missing queues due to this functionality.
 If you miss a queue in your Monitor Views, first check your filters.
-Remember: With great power comes great responsibility
+Remember: With great power comes great responsibility.

 Resource Groups tab

-Configure which Resource Groups to include in monitoring.
+Configure which Resource Groups to include in Monitoring.

 Click the accordion to expand the configuration.
 You must set the name of the Resource group to include.

-Set the Resource Group name to include in monitoring.
+Set the Resource Group name to include in Monitoring.

 Repeat for all named Resource groups to monitor as required by your business case.

-Monitor View filtered by category Resource Group.
+Monitor View filtered by Category Resource Group.

 Authentication tab